kaikai-qin/kaikai-qin.github.io/_pages/about.md

 # Profile

-I am currently pursuing a Ph.D. at Hangzhou Dianzi University, advised by Prof. Chongyang Deng.
-I received my B.S. degree from Southwest University of Science and Technology in 2020.
-My research interests focus on computer aided geometric design (CAGD), particularly the construction and applications of genuine multi-sided parametric surface patches and polyhedral volumes.
+I have been a postdoctoral researcher at Hangzhou Dianzi University since September 2025, supervised by Prof. Chongyang Deng.
+Recently, I obtained my Ph.D. degree from Hangzhou Dianzi University, advised by Prof. Chongyang Deng.
+Before that, I received my B.S. degree from Southwest University of Science and Technology in 2020.
+My research interests focus on computer aided geometric design (CAGD), particularly the construction and applications of polygonal domain surfaces and polyhedral domain volumes.

 # 🔥 News